 John Huston, Shelley Winters (Whoever Slew Auntie Roo?, Tentacles), Mel Ferrer (Nightmare City), Glenn Ford (Happy Birthday to Me), Lance Henriksen (Mansion of the Doomed, The Horror Show, Alien vs. Predator), Joanne Nail, Paige Conner and, in a cameo role, director Sam Peckinpah (Straw Dogs).

 The film’s funky soundtrack score was composed by Franco Micalizzi (Black Demons; The Curse (1987); Beyond the Door, plus a host of ’70s Italian cop thrillers).

 A young girl with telekinetic powers is the focus of a battle between good and evil.
-Katy Collins (Paige Conner) is no ordinary eight year-old girl.
-Indeed, she is unique, carrying within her the power of Sateen, an inter-spacial force of immense magnitude.
+Katy Collins (Paige Conner) is no ordinary eight-year-old girl.
+Indeed, she is unique, carrying within her the power of Sateen, an inter-spatial force of immense magnitude.

 Katy’s primary mission on earth is to carry these genes forward, a task accomplished by convincing her mother, Barbara (Joanne Nail) to bear a similarly endowed male child with whom Katy would eventually mate…